In the Press

 Less obvious but just as important is that the government at all levels ought to be proactive — taking steps to head off and remedy physical violence, harassment, bullying, and defamation against LGBTQ persons.
 Bostock will empower organizations and activists seeking to reduce gender-based harassment in the workplace, but other forums for violence and abuse remain unregulated and even encouraged in some states.

 Finally, and this is personal to me, I think it is important in this moment of advancement for the LGBTQ community to build bridges to more religious communities.
 I am certain that most religious employers are happy to have LGBTQ employees and to treat them honorably.
-My forthcoming book, Marriage Equality: From Outlaws to In-Laws (Yale Press, July/Aug.
-2020), documents the evolution of American faith traditions since 2015.
+My forthcoming book, Marriage Equality: From Outlaws to In-Laws (Yale University Press, August 2020), documents the evolution of American faith traditions since 2015.
 Yet many religious employers still have concerns and limitations that are sincere, and I’d support local efforts to work through disagreements without recourse to legal penalties.
 Also, I support efforts like the 2015 Utah law to expand anti-discrimination protections for LGBTQ persons while at the same time recognizing limited religion-based allowances.
 I have some common ground with Justice Kavanaugh’s dissent in Bostock, to the extent I think legislators do a better job than judges in accommodating colliding needs of gay equality and religious liberty.